Why Study History at Northwestern?

-As a history major, you can learn to think critically, read effectively, write beautifully, and argue convincingly.
-You will have the chance to study virtually every region of the world, to understand how time and culture shape human experience, and to examine the ways in which our own era is shaped by what has come before.
-You will study with some of Northwestern’s most dedicated professors, in settings that range from small, intensive research seminars to sweeping, dynamic lecture courses.
-You will be exposed to a broad range of analytical techniques, everything from close textual reading to logical deduction to spatial and quantitative analysis.
-History students leave Northwestern with the best of what a liberal arts education has to offer: the solid skills necessary for most liberal professions, the engaged and critical mindset that fosters meaningful citizenship, and the spirit of curiosity necessary for lifelong learning.
+As a history major, you learn to think critically, read effectively, research creatively but carefully, write cogently, and argue convincingly.
+You can study any region of the world in any era, to understand how time and culture shape human experience, and to examine how our own lives are shaped by what has come before.
+You work with some of Northwestern’s most dedicated professors in settings that range from small seminars to sweeping, dynamic lecture courses.
+And you are exposed to a broad range of analytical techniques, everything from close textual reading to logical deduction to spatial and quantitative analysis.
+History students leave Northwestern with the best of what a liberal arts education has to offer: the solid skills necessary for most professions, the engaged and critical mindset that fosters meaningful citizenship, and the spirit of curiosity necessary for lifelong learning.

 History majors prosper in any and every profession that requires research, analysis, argumentation, and communication.
-Some history majors follow career paths clearly related to their studies; they attend law school, they become teachers, they work in archives and museums, or they begin graduate studies in order to become professional historians.
+Some history majors follow career paths clearly related to their studies; they attend law school, they become teachers, they work in archives and museums, or they pursue graduate studies in order to become professional historians.
 Many enter professions that require strong research and analytical skills, such as consulting or investment banking.
-Others become journalists, or use the knowledge of the world they have gained from history to work with NGOs or enter the Foreign Service or the State Department.
+Others become journalists, or use the knowledge of the world they have gained in the history major to work with NGOs or government agencies.
 Some go into politics; others become doctors, architects, urban planners, engineers, or professionals in the arts.
-History is not a vocational major: unless you plan to become a history teacher, it doesn’t give you a specialized skill set that automatically qualifies you for a specific job.
-But History teaches you to absorb and creatively process large amounts of information, and to think, research, write and analyze.
+History is not a vocational major, but history teaches you to absorb and make sense of large amounts of information, and to communicate that sense clearly and effectively.
 These skills allow our majors to excel in a wide variety of occupations.
-For more thoughts on career paths for history majors and the value of a history education, see: “What can I do with a history major?”
+For more on career paths for history majors and the value of a history education, see: “What can I do with a history major?”

 The best way is to take history classes!
-College-level history is different than what you might have had in high school.
+College-level history is different than what you had in high school.
 Northwestern’s professors don’t just teach history, they also create it through their own research and writing.
 And the courses they teach are not just about memorizing facts or storylines: they are about understanding where those facts come from and how and why they are used to create the stories historians tell.
-History has more award-winning teachers than any other department at Northwestern, and our courses will sharpen your skills, expand your mind and teach you about the world even if you do not eventually become a history major.
+The history department has more award-winning teachers than any other department at Northwestern, and our courses will sharpen your skills, expand your mind, and teach you about the world even if you do not become a history major.

-When you are ready to declare a history major, you will fill out the major declaration form and the history major worksheet, and then meet with administrator Susan Hall or with one of our afternoon advisers, who will assign you to a permanent advisor who will give you advice throughout your years in the history department.
+When you declare a history major, you will meet with our Undergraduate Coordinator and with one of our afternoon advisers to fill out the Major Declaration Form and the history major worksheet, and then you will be assigned a permanent advisor who will give you advice throughout your years in the history department.

 Do AP exams and Study Abroad Courses Count for History Credit at Northwestern?

 We do not accept AP credits in order to fulfill history department requirements.
-But strong performance in AP history courses may prepare you to take more advanced courses at an earlier stage of your history career.
-You might, for example, move straight to 300-level history courses rather than taking the 200-level American or European surveys, and you might even be prepared to take a 393 seminar as a freshman rather than a sophomore.
+But strong performance in AP history courses does prepare you to take more advanced courses at an earlier stage of your history career.
+If you excelled on your AP exams, you are likely ready to move straight to 300-level history courses, and you might even be prepared to take a 393 seminar as a first-year student.

 Most history courses taken abroad will fulfill history department requirements, though each must be discussed and approved with a student’s departmental advisor.

-If you want advice about the history major before declaring, you should either see one of our afternoon advisors or contact Professor Carl Petry, Director of Undergraduate Studies (c-petrynorthwestern.edu).
-If you are ready to declare a major, or have any technical questions about declaring the major or fulfilling our requirements, you can contact Susan Hall, our undergraduate administrator (susan-hallnorthwestern.edu).
+If you want advice about the history major before declaring, you should either see one of our afternoon advisors or contact Professor Susan J. Pearson, Director of Undergraduate Studies (sjpnorthwestern.edu).
+If you are ready to declare a major, or have any technical questions about declaring the major or fulfilling our requirements, you can contact Liz Murray, our undergraduate administrator (elizabeth.murraynorthwestern.edu).